Big, bold & beautiful roses

 Paul Transon (1900)

 Wichuriana Rambler.
 Very double apricot/pink flowers, large size for a rambler.
-The plant is very vigorous and produces hordes of sweetly scented flowers in spring, with more following intermittently through the season. available soon
+The plant is very vigorous and produces hordes of sweetly scented flowers in spring, with more following intermittently through the season. available now

 David Austin used this rose in the breeding of some of his more strongly coloured bushes which were published in the 90’s, so it goes without saying it is healthy and fragrant.
-Blooms good to pick too, it’s carmine flowers mix surprisingly well with the softer pinks and purple reds. available soon
+Blooms good to pick too, it’s carmine flowers mix surprisingly well with the softer pinks and purple reds. available now

 This rose is very common in Europe, but less widely grown here, as anyone wanting to plant a red climber plants the inevitable Dublin Bay.
-It is true, Paul’s Scarlet is rather a cherry red (as the name implies) but the plant has many virtues, like very few thorns, uncontrollable floriferousness and for sure in the depths of winter, his scarlet face is a very cheering spot in the garden. available soon
+It is true, Paul’s Scarlet is rather a cherry red (as the name implies) but the plant has many virtues, like very few thorns, uncontrollable floriferousness and for sure in the depths of winter, his scarlet face is a very cheering spot in the garden. sold out

 Macrantha x.
 Once flowering with delicate pink cupped flowers.
 Climber or cascade.
 Stunning in full flower.
 Available now